HWSec-UNC/Sylvia/README.md

 - Jinja 2.10 or later: run `python3 -m pip install jinja2`
 - PLY 3.4 or later: run `python3 -m pip install ply`
 - Graphviz 2.38.0 or later: run `sudo apt install graphviz`
-- Pygraphviz 1.3.1 or later: run `python3 - m pip install pygraphviz`
+- Pygraphviz 1.3.1 or later: run `python3 - m pip install pygraphviz`.
+If you have trouble with this step with errors related to building wheel for pygraphviz, try running `sudo apt install graphviz-dev` and then rerunning the `python3 - m pip install pygraphviz` command.
 - PyVerilog: run `python3 -m pip install pyverilog`